-To start, here is the general syntax that you may use to import a CSV file into Python:
+To start, here is a simple template that you may use to import a CSV file into Python:

-Next, I’ll review a simple example with the steps needed to import your file.
+Next, I’ll review an example with the steps needed to import your file.

 Importing the Data into Python

 So let’s begin with a simple example, where you have the following client list and some additional sales information stored in a CSV file (where the file name is ‘Clients‘):

 Steps to Import a CSV File into Python using Pandas

 Firstly, capture the full path where your CSV file is stored.

 You’ll need to modify the Python code below to reflect the path where the CSV file is stored on your computer.
 Don’t forget to include the: